bolivac/cargo-api/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:8080`.

 # Docker

-You need to have docker as a prerequisite, after that you can run `docker-compose up`.
+You need to have docker installed as a prerequisite, after that run `docker-compose up`.